AClockworkHellcat/Treasury-LC/README.md

 `//treasury delay <value>`

-Sets the delay that should pass before lotting/passing/dropping items, in seconds.
-It will lot/pass/drop items in a random time interval between half the value specified and the full value.
-I.e. if you specify 5 seconds it will lot/pass/drop between 2.5 seconds and 5 seconds randomly.
+Sets the minimum amount of time that should pass before lotting/passing/dropping items, in seconds.
+Originally, this would result in a number of seconds ranging from half of `<delay>` to the full `<delay>` passing between each lot/pass/drop, but it now serves no real purpose and may as well be left at its default setting.

 `//treasury <autodrop|autostack|verbose> [on|off]`